immcantation/shazam/docs/vignettes/DistToNearest-Vignette.md

 ### Threshold determination by manual inspection

-Manual threshold detection simply involves generating a histrogram for the values in the `dist_nearest` column of the `distToNearest` output and selecting a suitable value within the valley between the two modes.
+Manual threshold detection simply involves generating a histogram for the values in the `dist_nearest` column of the `distToNearest` output and selecting a suitable value within the valley between the two modes.